FasterSpeeding/Tanjun/docs/usage.md

 And here we use [with_concurrency_limit][tanjun.dependencies.with_concurrency_limit] to mark these commands as using the `"main_commands"` concurrency limit bucket;
-buckets share their limits for a resource across all the commands under it for, for more information on the resources concurrency can be limited by see [BucketResource][tanjun.dependencies.BucketResource].
+buckets share their limits for a resource across all the commands under it.
+For more information on the resources concurrency can be limited by see [BucketResource][tanjun.dependencies.BucketResource].

 ### Cooldowns